fridenmf/AStar/README.md

 AStar
 =====

-A simple self explaining A* code tutorial
+A simple A* tutorial

+The code itself is easy to understand and commented where needed.